 All this means is that distributors don’t earn money from the membership fee of people they recruit.
-But… they do earn money from the sales people they recruit make.
+But… they do earn money from the salespeople they recruit make.

-How much money depends on their own rank, the rank of the people they recruit, how much product is being sold, the legs of the distributor’s business, the matching bonuses in place, the team override bonus, the differential infinity bonus and many other aspects.
+How much money depends on their own rank, the rank of the people they recruit, how much product is being sold, the legs of the distributor’s business, the matching bonuses in place, the team override bonus, the differential infinity bonus, and many other aspects.

 Does that sound complicated yet?

-I got lost about half way through the compensation plan, and I have read a lot of compensation plans for MLMs.
+I got lost about halfway through the compensation plan, and I have read a lot of compensation plans for MLMs.
 In reality, the plan is too complicated for most members to be able to understand it, let alone follow it.

 If you are passionate about CBD oil, as many of the commenters on this post are, that's fine!
 You are perfectly OK to sell products from this company as long as you believe in them.
 But just realize that you are not an "independent business owner" (IBO).
 You are a salesperson for a company.
-Don't fall into the idea that you are running your own business, because if Kannaway decides they don't like your selling methods, or if Kannaway has any issues down the road, your business could crumble over night.
+Don't fall into the idea that you are running your own business, because if Kannaway decides they don't like your selling methods, or if Kannaway has any issues down the road, your business could crumble overnight.

 The amount of whiners in the comments about my critiques of this company is incredible.
 Personally, I believe that CBD oil definitely has some potential use cases for pain relief!
-I have nothing against CBD oil, or people that use it.
-My main issue is that network marketing people selling the product do so in an unethical, an non-science-based way.
+I have nothing against CBD oil or people that use it.
+My main issue is that network marketing people selling the product do so in an unethical, and non-science-based way.
 This is very much like any other kind of "miracle cure" out there where someone has a good experience with it, then recommends it to everyone for everything.